The log function

 all positive real numbers.

-The exp function can be
+The exponential function can be

 extended to the complex numbers,